 In Year 10, students understand the importance of managing consumers and businesses' financial risks and rewards and analyse the different strategies that may be used when making business decisions.
 They explain the nature of innovation and why businesses need to create a competitive advantage.
 Students provide explanations for variations in economic performance and standards of living within and between economies are made.
-In Accounting, students study the differences in source documents, practice cash entries, learn about the two-fold impact of transactions on the accounting equation.
+In Accounting, students study the differences in source documents, practice cash entries, and learn about the two-fold impact of transactions on the accounting equation.
 They prepare accounting reports such as Balance Sheets, Cash Journals and Statement of Receipts and Payments.

-Accounting Business Management Understand the principles of Accounting.
-Study the accounting equation and how transactions such as sales and purchases impact on the business.
-Prepare Balance Sheets and enter cash transactions into Journals, transferring information into cash reports.
-Examine to process of business start-up and the involvement of entrepreneurs.
+Accounting Business Management Understand the principles of Accounting Study the accounting equation and how transactions such as sales and purchases impact on the business Prepare Balance Sheets and enter cash transactions into Journals, transferring information into cash reports Examine the process of business start-up and the involvement of entrepreneurs.
 Examine how location and layout affect business success.
 Study marketing strategies.
-Economics Business Understanding Complete a study of macro-economic indicators: Inflation, Gross Domestic Product and Employment data. • Participate in a market stall activity, study the share market and examine Shopping Centre trends.
+Future of Work Business Understanding Investigate how the future of the work force is changing due to technological advancement and social and cultural changes. • Participate in a market stall activity, study the share market and examine shopping centre trends.